 Germany is highly dependent on energy raw material imports.
 At the same time, the country has set itself a triad of targets for greenhouse gas reductions, renewable energies and energy efficiency.
 Against this background, the international energy policy cooperation of the Federal Ministry of Economics and Energy (BMWi) aims to establish trust-based and long-term energy relations with partner countries worldwide.
 Energy policy cooperation is divided into non-formalised energy dialogues and institutionalised energy partnerships.
 Important partner countries for Germany in this context are Japan and the Republic of Korea (hereinafter referred to as Korea).
 Originally initiated as an energy dialogue, the energy dialogues with Japan and Korea have been institutionalized and transformed into energy partnerships during the project term.

 The energy partnership with Korea focuses on the expansion and system integration of renewable energies, acceptance of the energy transition, energy efficiency, decommissioning of nuclear power plants and innovative technologies including smart solutions and hydrogen.
-In addition to the regular exchange between governments, the dialogue formats of study tours and expert workshops, which are designed and implemented by adelphi and project partners, are particularly popular in this partnership.
+In addition to the regular exchange between governments, the dialogue formats of study tours and expert workshops, which were designed and implemented by adelphi and project partners, were particularly popular in this partnership.
 The energy transition has become an important part of the external perception of the German economy and society and is of great interest in the partner country.
-Brief scientific reports and background studies on energy policy developments in Korea and Germany (including the acceptance of wind and solar energy or the system integration of renewables) provide additional support for the dialogue.
+Brief scientific reports and background studies on energy policy developments in Korea and Germany (including the acceptance of wind and solar energy or the system integration of renewables) provided additional support for the dialogue.